cansyl/CROssBAR/CROssBAR_Web-service/README.md

 <img src="https://user-images.githubusercontent.com/13165170/88282490-58ab6180-ccf2-11ea-8668-64d6bec14b9b.png" width="600">

-Both the json formatted network file and the csv formatted core-protein-centric relation table of use-case 1 can be found above.
+Both the json formatted network file and the csv formatted core-protein-centric relation table of example 1 can be found above.
 It is also possible to interactively display this KG on the [CROssBAR web-service](https://crossbar.kansil.org) by clicking "Example Search: #1" and starting the construction of knowledge graph.

 ## Web-service Data Exploration Example 2